saryazdi/Duckietown-Object-Detection-LFV/README.md

   <li>Our robot detects whether it is close to a left turn, a right turn or on a straight path.
 Turns are detected using statistics of detected lines.</li>
   <li> The duckiebot gradually speeds up on straight paths, while reducing the omega gain (so that the robot corrects less when moving fast to avoid jerky movement).</li>
   <li> The duckiebot gradually slows down at turns, while increasing the omega gain (to make nice sharp turns).</li>
-  <li> A second order degree polynomial is used for changing velocity/omega gain.
+  <li> A second order degree polynomial is used for changing the velocity/omega gain.
 So, after a turn the robot speeds up slowly, giving it enough time to correct its position before going fast.
 At turns, the robot will slow down faster to ensure safe navigation of the turn.</li>
 </ul>